hashicorp/react-components/packages/docs-page/README.md

 # DocsPage

 The **DocsPage** component lets you create a Hashicorp branded docs page in NextJS projects using `next-mdx-remote`.
-This is a very highly abstracted component with slightly more involved usage sinceit renders an entire page.
+This is a very highly abstracted component with slightly more involved usage since it renders an entire page.

 ## Example Usage